-In their first year, apprentices receive at least national minimum apprenticeship wage which currently stands at £3.50 per hour.
+In their first year, apprentices receive at least national minimum apprenticeship wage which currently stands at £3.50 per hour (raising to £3.70 per hour in April 2018).
 However after the first year of the apprenticeship is completed, and once they have turned 19, apprentices are entitled to national minimum wage for their age.
 More information can be found here

 How many hours a week can an apprentice work?